HoMysterious/database-project/README.md

-# database-project
+# Simple Blog

-A Simple PHP and MySQL Project for University course.
+A Simple Blog Made with PHP and MySQL for University Course Project.